 Advancing education in nursing brings more money for most nurses.
 This is largely due to the MSN-educated nurse having more responsibilities and more liability.
 With many MSN specialties, the nurse works longer hours than the RN but is compensated more than adequately.

 Improved Job Satisfaction

-Many specialties exist for the MSN educated nurse.
-Specialties may teach the nurse to become a practitioner who is involved with primary care while others are administrative, teaching, and more.
+Many specialties exist for the RN to MSN educated nurse.
+Specialized programs may teach the nurse to become a primary care practitioner, or focus on administration, teaching, and more.

 - Nurse Practitioner (NP)